Table of contents

 Recommended reading: Headless CMS vs Traditional CMS

-Things to look out for in a headless CMS
+Things to look out for in headless CMS SEO

 Alt texts

 Alt texts help make your image content readable by Google bots.
-Similar to custom metadata, alt text for images is not an out-of-the-box feature in most headless CMS, and this means it’ll have to be implemented by your CMS provider.
+Similar to custom metadata, most headless CMSs don’t include alt text for images by default, so your CMS provider will need to implement it.

 For a headless CMS that doesn’t have a built-in Alt Text feature, we can manually add the alt text per image without much effort, as you only need to add an <alt>